haganbt/PYLON-exporter/README.md

  * Simplified config driven approach abstracts complexities of data collection and merging
  * Inbuilt queue to support large numbers of requests
  * Parallel requests limit to manage control flow
- * Data merging
+ * Custom result set merging
- * Nested requests - native as well as custom nested requests
+ * Nested requests - native and custom
  * Export as JSON or CSV